-This article was originally published by the Washington Post
+This article first appeared in the Washington Post

 In West Africa, cases and deaths continue to surge.
 Riots are breaking out.
 Isolation centers are overwhelmed.
 Health workers on the front lines are becoming infected and dying in shocking numbers.
 Others have fled, leaving people without care for even common illnesses.
 Entire health systems have crumbled.

 It is impossible to keep up with the sheer number of infected people pouring into facilities.
 Ebola treatment centers have been reduced to little more than palliative-care facilities where people go to die.
 In Sierra Leone, bodies are rotting in the streets.
 Rather than building Ebola care centers in Liberia, we are forced to build crematoriums.